Axway/amplify-central/content/en/docs/manage_asset_catalog/tags_attributes_categories.md

 ## Manage categories

-Searching through an unordered, unorganized list of assets can be a dauting task.
+Searching through an unordered, unorganized list of assets can be a daunting task.
 However, **Central Admin** users can create categories to group assets in the Amplify Asset Catalog to make searching for assets more effective and more organized.
 Examples of categories are `Finance` and `Medicine`.

 Categories allow for a broader grouping of assets into different topics or themes.
 Categories are created once, and multiple assets can be assigned to them.
 One asset can be in multiple categories.